junyzhou10/uReMix_R/README.md

 # Usage

 The main function is `emSRM(X, Y, ...)`, where X is the observation time which should be stored in long form, and Y is the observations stored in wide form.
-Currently, the X needs not to be regular, but the number of observations are required to be the same.
+The observation time X needs to be regular, i.e. the total number of observations are the same and aligned for each subjects.

+---

+Now I created another function `emSRM(X, Y, id, ...)` which is able to handle irregular longitudinal data.